 Most geofencing software is simple to implement and tailor to your business’s needs.
 With an app like Timeero, you can use smartphones to track your employees, notify them of any updates, automate time tracking, scheduling, and more.
 No need to purchase any specific hardware or GPS tracking devices.

 7. Data Collection

 Apart from sending real-time alerts or prompting actions, a geofencing application also collects data and stores it in a single place.
-This allows decision-makers to have a clear overview of how employees spend their working hours, the performance of geofenced areas, as well as unified reports.
+This allows decision-makers to have a clear overview of how employees spend their working hours, the performance of geofenced areas, and unified reports.

-Such insights can help management come up with actionable steps towards improving efficiency, identify what works and what doesn’t, and make data-driven decisions when planning for the future.
+Such insights can help management come up with actionable steps toward improving efficiency, identify what works and what doesn’t, and make data-driven decisions when planning for the future.